-- 1) Looked after children (children who are in the care of local authorities as defined by Section 22 of the Children Act 1989) will be given first preference. - 2) Students who have been in Year 11 at the academy will be given preference over students who attended Year 11 at other schools. - 3) If two students are equally placed on the above criteria then suitability for the course/s chosen by the student will be assessed.
+- Looked after children (children who are in the care of local authorities as defined by Section 22 of the Children Act 1989) will be given first preference. - 2) Students who have been in Year 11 at the academy will be given preference over students who attended Year 11 at other schools. - If two students are equally placed on the above criteria then suitability for the course/s chosen by the student will be assessed.
 The most suited students (based on prior attainment) will be admitted. - 4) Distance from the academy will be used if students are equally placed on the above criteria.
 The student who resides nearest to the academy's main gate will be admitted to the course, the distance measured will be the same as described in the academy's main oversubscription criteria on pages 2-3.

-The sixth form admissions process will start in September 2022 and applications are due at the end of January 2023.
+The sixth form admissions process will start in September 2025 and applications are due at the end of January 2026.
 There is no admission to Year 13 unless students have studied in Year 12 at the academy.
-Precise dates will be published in the academy's Sixth Form Prospectus.
+Precise dates will be published on the academy's website on the Sixth Form page.

-Arrangements for admitting students to other year groups, including to replace any students who have left the academy
+Arrangements for admitting students to other year groups

-Subject to any provisions in the LA's co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the academy must consider all such applications and, if the year group applied for has a place available, admit the child.
+Subject to any provisions in the LA's coordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the academy must consider all such applications and, if the year group applied for has a place available, admit the child.
 Such admissions are termed a 'mid-term admission'.
 A designated number of 180 students applies to Year Groups 8 to 11.
 However, within the exceptional circumstances set out in the School Admissions Code(2014), the academy may refuse to admit a child where there are places available on the grounds that admission would prejudice the provision of efficient education or the efficient use of resources.
 If more applications are received than there are places available, the oversubscription criteria shall apply.
 Parents/carers whose application is turned down are entitled to appeal.